CloudLabsAI-Azure/M365-Copilot/labguide/lab1.md

 ### User Interaction

 1. **User Input:**

-   - A user provides an input or asks a question within a Microsoft 365 app, such as Word or PowerPoint.
+   - A user provides input or asks a question within a Microsoft 365 app, such as Word or PowerPoint.

 ### Grounding and Data Preparation